Suga bows out of party vote, paves way for new Japan PM

-TOKYO (AP) — Japan’s Prime Minister Yoshihide Suga says he won’t run for the leadership of the governing party at the end of this month, paving the way for a new Japanese leader.
+TOKYO (AP) — Prime Minister Yoshihide Suga said Friday he won’t run for leadership of the governing party at the end of this month, paving the way for a new Japanese leader after just a year in office.

-Suga told reporters Friday that he will not run in the Sept.
-29 leadership race for his governing Liberal Democratic Party, leaving his post after serving only one year.
+Suga told reporters he had originally planned to run in the Sept.
+29 race to lead his governing Liberal Democratic Party, but that leading Japan's pandemic response and campaigning for the LDP job at the same time divided his energies.

+“I have decided not to run for the party leadership elections, as I would like to focus on coronavirus measures,” Suga told reporters who rushed to his office after the news broke.

-Suga has faced criticism and nosediving support ratings over slow coronavirus measures and holding the Olympics despite the public’s health concerns.
+Suga has faced criticism and nosediving public support over a coronavirus response seen as too slow and small and for holding the Olympics despite the public’s health concerns.
+But he said he had put all his energy into important policies including the virus response since he took office.

+“But doing both takes enormous energy and I have decided that I should just choose one or the other," he said.
+“As I have repeatedly told people, protecting people's lives and health is my responsibility as prime minister, and that's what I will dedicate myself to.”

-The move is largely a political decision so the LDP can have a fresh leader before national elections later this year.
+Suga's move is largely seen as a political decision so the LDP can have a fresh leader before national elections later this year.
 The lower house term ends in late October and elections for the new Parliament must be held by late November.

-Suga has faced criticism and nosediving support ratings over slow coronavirus measures and holding the Olympics despite the public’s health concerns.

 Suga took office in mid-September a year ago after his predecessor Shinzo Abe resigned due to health problems.